 I want that mom to close that link and go read a book to her kids, even if it’s not the appointed time of the day for reading.
 I want her to kiss them on the tops of their heads and give them hugs and not worry so much that they’ve never built a car.
 It’s going to be okay if her kids never take their secondhand clothing to Mexico themselves.
 I want to tell this mom that even if she’d made her kid eat last night’s vegetables instead of that cookie for a snack he would still be allergic to peanuts and potatoes.
 I want her to know that it’s okay to go on vacation with the family, even if she’s pregnant and has toddlers in tow.
 It’s completely okay to go to a hotel!
 I want her to know her family needs her there with them more than they need to learn to pitch a tent in the rain.

 I want her to know that her children are not robots and life is more than schedules and checklists.

 The internet is a strange and wonderful place.
 It allows us to connect, but not always in meaningful and useful ways.

 Here is some unsolicited advice: don’t look for your parenting role models on the internet.
 Look around in your real life where it’s difficult for you and other folks to hide blemishes and warts.

-Most importantly, get to know your kids, so you will know what’s absolutely, unequivocally best for them.
+Most important, get to know your kids, so you will know what’s absolutely, unequivocally best for them.
 So get off the interwebs (after reading this, of course!) and go get to know your kid.